sezercakir/socket/README.md

-# socket
+### Client Side of Socket Programming Assignment

-Computer Communication Socket Programming Assignment
+Description can be find in manuscript.pdf.